 - Assistance with public benefit corporation certification

-The firm also offers clients an array of services designed to keep their businesses running smoothly or assist through more complex situations when they arise.
+We also offer clients an array of services designed to keep their businesses running smoothly or assist them through more complex situations when they arise.
 Led by attorneys recognized among the best by Chambers USA, Best Lawyers in America® and Martindale-Hubbell®, these practices include:

 - Corporate Finance & Lending